esp32-uart

 UART2----

-In this case, UART2 is not associated with any pin by default.
-Therefore, if we want to use it, we will again have to reassign it to some pin of our choice.
+In this case, UART2 is not associated by default with any pin.
+So if we want to use it, we will again have to reassign it to a pin of our choice.

 Serial.println("Hello, UART!");

-If you have questions, check the tutorial links I provided earlier.
+If you have doubts, check the links to the tutorials I posted before.

 The only “mess” you will have is with the pins of UART1 and UART2.
-In an effort to make it simpler, just like it is done on the Arduino Mega, the ESP32 Core for Arduino defines three UARTs as Serial, Serial1, and Serial2.
+To make it simpler, just like on the Arduino Mega, the ESP32 Core for Arduino defines three UARTs as Serial, Serial1 and Serial2.

 The “normal” Serial is an alias for UART0 and will work without problems.
-It is used for programming and communication via the board’s USB (so, changing the pins is neither necessary nor a good idea).
+It is used for programming and communication via the board’s USB (so changing its pins is neither necessary nor a good idea).

 Things change with Serial1 and Serial2.
-Depending on your ESP32 model and board, it is normal that the Serial1 and Serial2 syntax may not work for you.
+Depending on your ESP32 model and your board, it is normal that the Serial1 and Serial2 syntax will not work for you.

 The best thing you can do if you want to use more than one UART is to manually define the pins.
 In fact, I wouldn’t even think of using UART1 or UART2 without specifying which pins it is associated with.

-The good news is that it is very simple to associate them.
-For this, we need the HardwareSerial library, which is the “guts” of what we call ‘Serial’ in Arduino.
+The good news is that it is very easy to associate them.
+For this we need the HardwareSerial library, which are the “guts” of what we call ‘Serial’ in Arduino.

 The necessary steps are